Protect wolves and the Endangered Species Act

 - Mexican gray wolves (despite the fact that there are fewer than 100 of these highly imperiled animals left in the United States)

 - Gray wolves in Wyoming, Michigan, Minnesota and Wisconsin (despite federal court decisions that found proposals to delist these wolves illegal under Endangered Species Act)

 - Gray wolves across the entire lower 48 states (despite the fact that wolves currently occupy just a small portion of their former range in the U.S.)

-Tell President Obama to oppose any legislation that hurts wolves and other imperiled wildlife!
+Tell President Trump to oppose any legislation that hurts wolves and other imperiled wildlife!